-Phew!
-We all really cannot wait for this year to be over!
 As the world is slowly getting back to normal after the ravaging impacts of COVID-19 the youth in Southern Africa are getting back to their very best.
 Spring is upon us and the sun is shining so are our activities going to be this year as well.
 Every November, the terre des hommes (tdh) International Youth Network (IYN) comprising children and young people in tdh partner projects up to the age of 24, celebrate the Global Action Month (GAM).
 Launched in 2014, this has now become the annual signature month in the tdh family across the world.
-The Global Action Month falls during the month of November, when the world celebrates the Universal Children’s Day on November 20; a date set aside to call for the improvement of child welfare and promote children’s rights worldwide.
+Global Action Month falls during the month of November, when the world celebrates the Universal Children’s Day on November 20; a date set aside to call for the improvement of child welfare and promote children’s rights worldwide.

 Last year was very special as we took part in the General Comment 26 rallying children from across the region to influence and contribute their views towards the development of the new general comment by the UN.
 More than 1000 children took part in the consultations and more will be doing so in the upcoming phase II.
 It was also a good year as the UN General Assembly recognized the right to a healthy environment and so elated, already we are engaging our national governments to take a leaf from the UN and invest more in protecting the right to healthy environment.
 This year we also had our first regional youth conference where we learnt from each other, engaged on growing our youth network and lastly made plans to push for environmental child rights in our region.
 In 2022 GAM is going to be bigger and far reaching as our network continues to grow in bounds, we will have youth from Zambia, South Africa, Mozambique and Zambia taking part and as we implement varied activities, we will then upload each activity report onto the GAM world map for posterity!
 Every child, every young person is most welcome!